Brucehaha/roster/README.md

 - Design and/or implement a web API which could be used for communication between the web app's server and client.
 For example, endpoints for the manual interactions with the data.
 - Develop some questions (for the rosterer) that support further requirements that you might need in order to more fully specify such an application.
 - Design and/or implement a pattern for calling an external process where a mathematical algorithm can run (these can sometimes run for many minutes)
+- Design and/or implement a pattern for validating shifts and returning or storing warnings

 If any of the requirements are unclear feel free to send through questions for clarification or make assumptions - we are not trying to test you on your knowledge of rostering.